tomaszkoziara/tomaszkoziara.github.io-generator/source/_posts/What-s-a-blockchain-and-how-to-break-it.md

 # TL;DR;

-A blockchain security is given the use of hashing, creating a tight chain, by the proof-of-work and by being distributed.
+A blockchain security is given by:

+* the use of hashing, that creates a tight chain that can't be tampered with unless you recalculate all the hashes backwards and that would be a lot of work
+* the proof-of-work which makes non trivial to calculate a hash
+* being distributed, so doesn't matter if an attacker compromises a single ledger, because there has to be consensus among all ledgers.s